 UK society and its economy faced three serious challenges as the 2020s developed: Climate Change, Brexit and the COVID-19 virus.
 This web page describes how competition policy developed in response. to those challenges, and in other ways.

 The CMA responded quickly to the issues raised by the arrival of COVID-19, threatening action in response to price gouging, and announcing that no enforcement action would be taken against businesses cooperating so as to reduce damage to consumers and others.
+(In the case of price gouging, a Georgia (USA) man who bought 200,000 face masks for $2.50 and sold them for $5.00 was charged with committing an offence but this could not then happen not in the UK as such profit incentives were expected to rapidly increase supply of a most needed product.)
 Further detail is in a note by Tasneem Azad.

 But the CMA's bid for 'temporary new laws' met a cool reception in Whitehall.